 Cats have been popular household pets for thousands of years, so if you share your home with a feline friend, you’re joining an ancient tradition!
 Whether your cat is a cuddly kitten or an elderly bundle of love, we’ll help you care for them like an expert and enjoy a long and happy life with this most enigmatic of pets.
 Read our expert advice articles below to help keep them happy and healthy.
 Our advice articles range from choosing your cat to caring for your cat’s teeth.
 At Companion Care we cover all veterinary aspects of caring for your cat from vaccinations to dental care.
 Find out more by clicking on the articles below.

-Paracetamol Poisoning In Cats
+Tuberculosis In Cats

-Toxocara (Roundworms) And Your Cat
+Heartworms And Your Cat

-Vaccinating Your Cat
+Neutering Your Cat

 Getting your cat neutered or spayed is a great way of preventing unwanted pregnancies whilst also making your cat less likely to wander far away from home.